syncfusion-content/javascript-docs/js/api/ejBarcode.md

 Specifies the dark bar color of the Barcode.
 One dimensional barcode contains a series of dark and light bars which are usually colored as black and white respectively.

->   **Note:** 1.
+N>    1.
 For the barcode should be properly detected by all scanners, choose the best possible contrast color.
->             2. This property is applicable only for one dimensional barcode.
+N>             2.
+This property is applicable only for one dimensional barcode.

 Default Value:
 {:.param}